 As days in the classroom dwindle to a few, county students are told to bring no notebooks, loose-leaf binders or books.
-The ban is, in part, an attempt to prevent the last-day-of-school paper drop, which typically occurs as exuberant students toss sheets of paper from buses or into streets.
+The ban is, in part, an attempt to prevent the last-day-of-school paper drop, which typically occurs as exuberant students toss sheets of paper from school bus windows or into the streets.

-School administrators say the ban helps to maintain order in the last few days, amid the excitement of awards assemblies, field days and graduations.
+School administrators say a paper-free environment helps to maintain order in the last few days, amid the excitement of awards assemblies, field days and graduations.